TripSit/combogen/README.md

 ## How to configure
 * Edit **config.json**

-## How to convert to PNG
+## Where do I find the chart?
-* Create HTML
+* Run the script
-* Open drug-combinations.html in browser
+* PNGs are located in output/png/
-* Use extensions such as [Full page screen capture](https://chrome.google.com/webstore/detail/full-page-screen-capture/fdpohaocaechififmbbbbbknoalclacl) because all webkit-to-png libraries are broken in some way.
+* PDFs are located in output/pdf/